Common Safety Manager Challenges in Aviation SMS Programs

 Some commercial SMS database providers have very poor customer service where you will have to wait one or more days for a response.
 This is most commonly seen with white-label software system.
 A white-label is where a software company may develop safety or risk management software and provide it to an SMS database reseller.

 On the same topic of SMS database provides, a few SMS software solutions lack aviation industry focus, thereby missing the mark with poorly defined or ambiguous workflows.
 You will see these providers selling systems to a variety of industries, including:

-Aviation safety consultants should learn which aviation SMS databases will satisfy clients' unique needs and advise accordingly.
+SMS consultants should learn which aviation SMS databases will satisfy clients' unique needs and advise accordingly.